 By teaching your dog to lick on command, and then teaching him to stop, you now have control over your dog’s licking.
 When he starts licking you excessively, you can tell him “enough,” or “stop,” and he’ll know that it’s time to quit it.

-Provide Lots of Opportunities for Him to Lick and Chew
+Provide Dogs Lots of Opportunities to Lick and Chew

 If your dog is licking excessively, it could just be he needs something else to do with his mouth.
 Consider giving him plenty of toys or chewy treats for him to lick and chew.

 One good way of doing this is filling a Kong toy or a ball like this one that you can fill with treats or peanut butter.
 Once you’ve filled it up, put it in the freezer until it’s frozen solid.
 Then you can give him the toy, and because it’s frozen, it’ll take a lot of licking for your dog to finish the treat.